ishaqBBC/blog/blog/content/blog/2023-06-02-aws-19-AMI-Hands-On.md

 ---

 ## TLDR
-Practical creating an AMI Amazon Machine Image.
+Practical guide on creating an AMI Amazon Machine Image.
-Launch an instance, create an image from instance .
-The image can be used to create further instance at a quicker rate.
+Launch an instance then create an image from that instance .
+The image can be used to create further instances at a quicker rate.

 ## Recap